Johndsalas/johndsalas/README.md

 📓 **Upcoming project:** Use NLP to sort Magic: The Gathering cards by color, using their rules text

-💬 **Ask me about:** strategies for breaking down problems, strategy games, philosophy, or my latest new game idea.
+💬 **Ask me about:** strategies for breaking down problems, strategy games, philosophy, or my latest new game idea